goyounes/BACKEND-DB/README.md

 to begin you need to :

-1) database and api config
+1) database config
 - download and instal MYSQL on your machine, make sure to remember the password to the "root" user
 - lunch mysql by opening terminal on your machine and typing "mysql -u root -p" and then entering your password
 - create cinephoria database by runing the command "CREATE DATABASE cinephoria;"
+- in mysql comand line run "source pathToTheProjectFolder\sql_scripts\creation.sql;" //for simplicity reasons images wont be included, use "source pathToTheProjectFolder\sql_scripts\backup.sql;"

+2) api config
 - create a .env file in the directory /db_api, with the following information :
     MYSQL_HOST = "127.0.0.1"        #localhost
     MYSQL_USER = "root"             #username for mysql database